How to manage stress in consulting

 Sports

-I train for triathlons six times weekly, 1-1.5 hours per session.
-I've realized that the stress I face now is not manageable with ordinary measures.
-By training in the mornings, I get my dose of endorphins, which helps me handle the challenges at work more effectively.
+The stress I faced as an AP at McKinsey was not manageable with ordinary measures.
+By training in the mornings, I used to get my dose of endorphins, which helped me handle the challenges at work more effectively.

 Therapy